Weddington UMC is active in ministry at the local, national, and global levels.

 Repair Teams: Once a month, teams from the church assist individuals and ministries in need by making repairs on homes and facilities.
 This group also makes repairs on church facilities.
 Please contact Ed Krzebetkowski.

 Love INC: Love In the Name of Christ is an agency that serves to form helping relationships between the poor, elderly, or disabled who have unmet needs to churches and church members willing to meet those needs.
 Ways to help include grocery shopping for the elderly, helping to build a handicapped ramp, and doing yard work.
 Click here to view a full list of volunteer opportunities.
 Please contact Lloyd Briggs.

 Homeless and Feeding Missions

 Charlotte Rescue Mission: Ministers to individuals caught in cycles of poverty, hopelessness, and addiction by meeting their spiritual, physical, social, psychological and vocational needs.
 A group from the church leads worship quarterly at the mission.
 Volunteers are also welcome to serve and provide meals.
 Please contact Sharon McFadden.

-Monroe Community Shelter: Provides temporary shelter for the homeless population in Union County.
+Community Shelter of Union County: Provides temporary shelter for the homeless population in Union County.
 Groups from the church provide dinner for the shelter the third Thursday of each month.
 Please contact Pam Runkle.

 Operation Reach Out: Offers help to people in need in Union County by addressing both the physical and spiritual needs of those they serve.
 They offer emergency food, medicine, clothing, household items, and funds to people in need.
 Volunteers are needed to help with a daily lunch and Bible study as well as to organize and unload donations.
 Please contact Linda Hastings.